 - 31 - 60 Minutes

-- 1 inch piece of fresh root ginger - peeled and finely grated
+- 1-inch piece of fresh ginger, peeled and finely grated

 - 1 small red onion, peeled and cut into thin wedges

-Mix together the hoisin sauce, Chinese five spice powder, garlic, ginger and pork in a large bowl and leave to marinade for at least 30 minutes (if you have time you can make this the night before).
+Mix the hoisin sauce, Chinese five-spice powder, garlic, ginger, and pork in a large bowl and leave to marinade for at least 30 minutes and up to 2 hours.

 Heat the oil in a large non-stick wok or frying pan and quickly scramble the egg.
 Remove egg from the pan and reserve.
 Add the scallion and red onion to the pan and stir-fry for 2 minutes.

 Lift the meat from the marinade, shaking off the excess.
+Reserve the marinade.
 Add the meat to the wok and stir-fry for 4 minutes.
-Keep the marinade aside.

 Add the broccoli and reserved marinade to the pork mixture and stir-fry for 2 minutes until piping hot.

 Break up the reserved scrambled egg and mix it with the warm rice and peas.

 Serve the pork stir fry spooned over the rice.